jhyuklee/jhyuklee.github.io/blogs/phrase-retrieval-and-beyond/README.md

 August 25, 2021, Written by [Jinhyuk Lee](https://jhyuklee.github.io)

 When I started my internship at NAVER in November 2018, I got an opportunity to participate in a research project led by <a href='https://seominjoon.github.io/'>Minjoon Seo</a>.
-At that time, Minjoon and his colleagues were proposing the concept of "Phrase-Indexed Question Answering" [<a href='#reference'>1</a>], which states that the current extractive question answering can be reformulated as retrieving pre-indexed phrases (hence later extended as <b>phrase retrieval</b>) and bring a significant scalability advantage over existing QA models.
+At that time, Minjoon and his colleagues were proposing the concept of "Phrase-Indexed Question Answering" [<a href='#reference'>1</a>], which formulates extractive question answering as retrieving pre-indexed phrases (hence later extended to <b>phrase retrieval</b>) and brings a significant scalability advantage over existing QA models.
 <br><br>
-Ever since I started working on this project, I've spent a lot of time developing better phrase retrieval models [<a href='#reference'>2</a>, <a href='#reference'>3</a>, <a href='#reference'>4</a>], but really didn't have a chance to introduce this line of work more casually.
+Ever since I started working on this project, I've spent a lot of time developing better phrase retrieval models [<a href='#reference'>2</a>, <a href='#reference'>3</a>, <a href='#reference'>4</a>], but didn't really have a chance to introduce this line of work more casually.
-In this post, I'm going to introduce what phrase retrieval is and what kinds of progress have been made, hoping that people find this technique interesting.
+In this post, I'm going to introduce what phrase retrieval is and what progress has been made, hoping that people find this technique interesting.
-Each section will talk about progress in phrase retrieval, which also has a corresponding <a href='#reference'>reference</a>.
+Each section will cover a paper and explain its contributions.
 <ol>
     <li><a href='#background'>Background: Cross Attention for Extractive QA</a></li>
     <li><a href='#piqa'>Phrase-Indexed Question Answering</a> [<a href='#reference'>1</a>]</li>